bynil/MessageJudge/README.md

 ![condition group](https://user-images.githubusercontent.com/3390634/27030061-64afd7ca-4f9d-11e7-8b2f-9a99b77459dd.png)

 # Known issues
-* **[Important]** A message sender may be blocked forever by system if his some messages were tagged as `Filter` by extension.
-That is incomprehensible.
-* If a message is filtered by extension, it will don't call sound and vibration, but the unread number is still added to Messages app.
 * Extension can write down all information about messages from unknown sender and share the info with containing app, but this is forbidden in Apple's documentation for privacy reasons.
 Message Judge will never storage or upload any information about your messages.

 # Notice